-5. Recommendation
+6. Recommendation

-The members of the Executive Sub-Committee are invited to review and comment on the proposed Corporate Strategy 2018-23 and Operating Plan 2018-19.
+The members of the Joint Committee are requested to approve the proposed Corporate Strategy 2018-23 and Operating Plan 2018-19.

 Corporate Strategy 01 April 2018 - 31 March 2023

 Foreword

 Having spent much of my career in procurement, I was delighted to take on the role of Convener of the Scotland Excel Joint Committee following the May 2017 local government elections.
 My first year in this post has been something of a whirlwind as I have learned about the organisation's many achievements since its launch in April 2008, and why it truly deserves its status as a centre of procurement expertise.